jolie/docs/web/language-tools-and-standard-library/basics/services.md

 Specifically, if the targeted module has only one service definition, the `--service` parameter is discarded and the service is executed.
 Contrarily, when a module includes multiple service definitions, the Jolie interpreter requires the definition of the `--service` parameter, reporting an execution error both if the parameter or the correspondent service definition in the module is missing.

 In the example below, we show a module where two services are defined.
-Service `MyService` require parameters to be executed, whereas service `MainService` does not require them, but it embeds service `MyService` by passing paramenters in statement `embed`.
+Service `MyService` require parameters to be executed, whereas service `MainService` does not require them, but it embeds service `MyService` by passing parameters in statement `embed`.

 ```jolie
 from console import Console